dwyl/decache/README.md

 Modules other than `.js`, like for example, `.jsx`, are supported as well.

+Note that native modules with the `.node` extension are ignored from decaching because they behave unexpectedly when decached.

 If you have any questions or need more examples, please create a GitHub issue: https://github.com/nelsonic/decache/issues